katylak/cvad/post-provisioning.md

 Download the XenCenter software from [Citrix downloads](https://www.citrix.com/downloads/citrix-hypervisor/){: external} on the machine that you use to connect to your bare metal servers.

 ## Step 4.
-(Recommended) Create resource pools
+Create resource pools
 {: #create-resource-pools}

 You can run your hypervisors in pools.
 If you have both server VDA workloads and desktop VDA workloads, create a separate pool for each workload so that they are hosted in different pools.
 For more information, see [Hosts and resource pools](https://docs.citrix.com/en-us/citrix-hypervisor/hosts-pools.html){: external}.

-By default, all of the bare metal servers will have the storage attached and mounted.
-If you would like to add the bare metal servers in a pool, you might need to unmount the storage on all of the servers but one, either through XenCenter or through Xen CLI.
+If you ordered only one bare metal server, the storage is attached and mounted on the server.
+If you ordered multiple bare metal servers, the storage is attached on only one server, which is tagged as `master`.
+You can query your master node by filtering your device list with the tags `master` and `<your resource location name>`.
+This is the master node in your resource pool.
+Create a resource pool with this node as master, and then add all other bare metal servers to this pool.
+The storage is then mounted on the remaining nodes.
 For more details, see [Requirements for creating resource pools](https://docs.citrix.com/en-us/citrix-hypervisor/hosts-pools.html#requirements-for-creating-resource-pools){: external}.

 ## Step 5.
 Access the Active Directory, Cloud Connectors, DHCP, and proxy server